avnet-iotconnect/avnet-iotc-mtb-basic-example/DEVELOPER_GUIDE.md

 This document demonstrates the steps of setting up the Infineon PSoC&trade; 6 boards for connecting to Avnet's IoTConnect Platform.
 Supported boards are listed in the [README](https://github.com/avnet-iotconnect/iotc-modustoolbox-example/blob/main/README.md).

+For this release, if using OTA, you must use ModusToolbox&trade; 3.1.
+Version 3.2 is not compatible.

 ## Hardware Setup

 * The board needs to be connected to a USB port on your PC via the Micro USB cable.